-We are proud to be the first structured product firm to become a member of the Plain English Campaign.
+We are proud to be the first structured product firm to become a member of Plain English Campaign.
 While important product points, including features and risks, sometimes require technical sounding explanations we have worked hard to ‘de-jargon’ our product literature (and to make sure our lawyers didn’t re-jargon it)!

-We have also tried to use good design principles, including clear page layouts, ‘stand-out circles’ and ‘info icon points’, to make our plan documentation engaging and easy to read and understand.
+We have also tried to use good design principles, including clear page layouts, ‘stand-out circles’ and ‘info points’, to make our plan documentation engaging and easy to read and understand.

 NOTHING ON OUR WEBSITE CONSTITUTES INVESTMENT OR ANY OTHER FORM OF ADVICE

 No investment, legal, tax recommendation or advice of any type and no suggestion of suitability of any investment for any prospective investor is given or implied in our website.